madscientist42/G15Interface/README.md

   etc...)
 This depends on how much different it is other than the display (which I'll account for with a small refactor if that's the only oddball thing...)
+- The thumbstick on the G13.
+I'm...unsure...right at the moment how to treat it.
+Mapping's already clear off of it's input report events (Second and Third bytes of the 8-byte event off of the G13 is the X and Y of the Thumbstick.)- but I need to determine what to do with the WORD size of data.
+Make it available as a re-worked get keys where it's there if I've got it, it's just "empty" if I don't?
+Dunno right now.
+Got to think on it.
+It's got to make some sense and be processable by a daemon to produce a mouse or joystick type event from the library's output for it.
 - Keeping the Key events from reaching the input edge without this lib's say-so (If you're controlling the G15/G510s, you don't want the keyboard events from the G-keys (Which do come out against /dev/input, etc.) going